Coffee in one hand, your half-finished resume in another.

 For both buckets, you’re here to sell your story.
 The best way to tell a story is to show, not tell.
 Whether it was work, university, school or hobbies, we drew on our experiences to showcase our answers.

-“Why this firm?”
+Episode 1 of Suitsyour experience in your high school mock trial competition.
+We avoided generic answers like saying we “enjoyed problem-solving.”“Why this firm?”
 Genuinely consider why you want to be at that firm.
 Maybe it’s the firm’s strong dispute practice.
 Maybe you want cross-border work.
-Maybe it's Maybelline.

 “What commercial issue sparked your interest?”
 These are commercial law firms we’re talking about.
 Law students who are in the know stand out.
 Be across firm insights, matters, movements and more with Point Blank.